Wednesday, October 28, 2020

 TNIV (2002 NT, 2005) Gender neutral rejects far too much Greek and Hebrew wording so we would stay away from using it as it does change meanings in some instances

-NIV (2011) Gender neutral and hence not accurate to the original texts – now replaces older NIV translations
+NIV (2011) Update of the TNIV; Gender neutral and hence not as accurate to the original texts in some places – now replaces older NIV translations

 Living Bible 1962 NT – paraphrase version of the NT, not based on original languages